Gloria Casarez: Marriage

+Health and death

 Casarez was diagnosed with metastatic inflammatory breast cancer in March 2009.
 During her treatment, she chronicled her experiences in The Word: A Breast-Cancer Blog, published by the Philadelphia Gay News, sharing her journey as a woman living and working with cancer.
 In 2012, she was honored with the Breast Survivor Award by the Susan G. Komen Breast Cancer Foundation.

 Philadelphia Mayor Michael Nutter reflected on how "She never wanted the focus to be on her; she was always deflecting or deferring to others.
 She would really only talk about how she felt if you asked her.
 She wasn’t walking around talking about herself or her health issues.
 I would see her in the hallway and say, 'Hey, how are you doing?' and she'd just say, 'Coming along, getting better.'
 And I know it wasn’t always necessarily true.
 But she was a fighter."

 After battling metastatic breast cancer for over five years, Casarez died on October 19, 2014, at the Hospital of the University of Pennsylvania.
 Her wife described her as "a fighter to the end."

 Two weeks before her death, Casarez led the LGBT flag-raising ceremony at Philadelphia's City Hall for LGBT History Month.
 In 2010, Casarez had started the tradition of raising the LGBT rainbow flag at a municipal building in Philadelphia, marking a historic moment for the city's LGBTQ+ community.